 Since the 2018 banking regulation reforms in China, financial intermediaries were no longer allowed to state that they guarantee a full return of principal.
 This, combined with historical default rates that could be quite high, led to a decline in popularity of investing in trusts.
 However, it should be noted that the credit riskiness of trusts can vary significantly depending on the nature of the underlying project and entity(ies) involved.

-WeBank is a private, online Chinese bank with internet giant Tencent as a co-founder and single largest shareholder.
+WeBank is a private, digital Chinese bank founded in 2014 with internet giant Tencent as a co-founder and single largest shareholder.
 WeBank focuses on granting small loans to individual borrowers and is the first digital bank in China.

 A digital, mobile payment platform operated by Tencent's WeChat.